pattisoj/my-hero-academia-api/README.md

   "class": "Class 1-A"
 }
 ```

-Currently there is data for 40 students.
+Currently there is data for all (_as of 29th September 2022_) 45 students.

 ### Endpoints